Export a Disconnected Exchange Mailbox to Outlook PST

 Export disconnected mailboxes in Exchange server 2019, 2016, 2013 and 2010

-EdbMails EDB to PST Converter is a go-to solution for Exchange data recovery and migration, widely recommended by IT professionals.
+EdbMails EDB to PST Converter is a trusted solution for Exchange data recovery and migration, widely recommended by IT professionals.
 It lets you open offline EDB files and convert mailboxes to PST, or export them to formats like HTML, MHT, and EML.
-You can also migrate data directly to Office 365 or a live Exchange server—without needing the original Exchange setup or Active Directory access.
+You can also migrate data directly to Office 365 or a live Exchange server without needing the original Exchange setup or Active Directory access.
 The tool supports disconnected mailboxes from Exchange 2010, 2013, 2016, and 2019, making it easy to access data from outdated or decommissioned environments.
 With its preview feature, you can browse mailboxes, view individual emails, and select exactly what to export.
 Whether you're restoring, migrating, or archiving data, EdbMails gives you precise control over the process.
 Here’s how to get started with your EDB file:

 Step 1: Download and install EdbMails application